 In the AD&D world, a group's initiative system is a major determining factor in their style of play.
 There are different ways to interpret and make sense of the combat system described in the AD&D rulebooks, and this is ours.
-For more info on how we arrived here, see the History section.
+For more info on how we arrived here, see our initiative experiment.